slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 </a>
 </p>

+I was at home when both emails arrived.
+Halloween is a day that symbolizes terror.
+October 12 was 5 days after a global terror event, the Hamas attack on Israel, [October 7](https://en.wikipedia.org/wiki/7_October_Hamas-led_attack_on_Israel).

-Nick's only email to me happened to be about Israel-Gaza, for "More grief drop-in groups," forwarded directly to me on Halloween, about the [October 7 attack on Israel by Hamas](https://en.wikipedia.org/wiki/7_October_Hamas-led_attack_on_Israel), but perhaps sent to everybody, and even to that, I replied, with a "Thanks Nick, I appreciate this."<!-- while every of my emails were ignored by Heinzelman and Vamivakas.-->
+Nick's only email to me happened to be about Israel-Gaza, for "More grief drop-in groups," forwarded directly to me on Halloween, but perhaps sent to everybody, and even to that, I replied, with a "Thanks Nick, I appreciate this."<!-- while every of my emails were ignored by Heinzelman and Vamivakas.-->

 That might suggest another synchronicity, that their termination of me was like a terrorist attack, as it **(1)** followed shortly after October 7, **(2)** was executed on Halloween, **(3)** was the only subject remarked upon by Dean Vamivakas, and the two Deans informed of the **(4)** terrors described in this book were Heinzelman and Vamivakas, whose **(5)** names combine rather to sound like "Hamas."
 However, I disagree with this characterization.
 I think that several details change the interpretation.
 First of all, I sent my research plan on October 6, [requesting "peace"](8.3-PhD-Faculty-Malpractices.md) towards the end, a date that is closer to October 7 than October 12 is.
 Furthermore, I was at home with my mom when these emails arrived to me, after the date of October 7.
 I think the most likely interpretation is that I was an innocent Palestinian, mom and child, and the University of Rochester was Israel.
 The university has gone to great [lengths](https://www.rochester.edu/president/message-on-student-arrests/?fbclid=IwZXh0bgNhZW0CMTEAAR2U2tk3fTciEJwGTtSv5q62F6WP6LPad7bpjXdQXuKFavth8XLu5BJGcNY_aem_zIjOln0NL9f3CaMPoa7L5w) to fight ["antisemitic"](https://x.com/StopAntisemites/status/1856371254669844925) activity on campus.